Claiming someone as your dependent may significantly reduce the

 example, grandchild or great grandchild)

 - Stepfather or stepmother

-- Uncle or
+- Uncle or aunt

 - Nephew or niece

 mother-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law.

 Special rules may apply for kidnapped children and for temporary absences due

 to special circumstances such as illness, education, business, vacation, and

 - Gross Income Test - Your qualifying relative cannot have a

 gross income in excess of the dependent exemption amount for the year.